noamtashma/rfcs/text/0000-better-function-taits.md

 to summarize: anonymous functions can access their closures in a few ways:
 * through an immutable reference: this will happen if your function doesn't mutate its captured variables
 * through a mutable reference: this will happen if your function mutates its capured variables
-* by value: this will result in a function that is only callable once. this can be useful in irder to transport values in some circumstances.
+* by value: this will result in a function that is only callable once. this can be useful in order to transport values in some circumstances.

 we have a way of typing out this difference, using traits: these are called function traits. each funcion trait requires a function like `call` to be implemented, with the requied type.